 Employment Agreement with John Simard.
 We entered into an employment agreement and change of control agreement with John Simard, our Chief Executive Officer and President on March 22, 2005.
 The employment agreement is for an indefinite term.
-Mr. Simard's current annual base salary is \$621,500 per year, and he is eligible for an annual incentive cash payment of up to 35% of his base salary, subject to the achievement of short-term and long-term business performance objectives as well as personal performance objectives, as established from time to time by the board or compensation committee.
+Mr. Simard's current annual base salary is \$745,800 per year, and he is eligible for an annual incentive cash payment of up to 35% of his base salary, subject to the achievement of short-term and long-term business performance objectives as well as personal performance objectives, as established from time to time by the board or compensation committee.
 The employment agreement contains customary non-competition and non-solicitation provisions which apply for a period of six months after Mr. Simard's employment is terminated for any reason.
 In addition, Mr. Simard agrees that all intellectual property developed by him during the term of his employment agreement shall be our property.
 If Mr. Simard is terminated without cause, if he resigns for good reason or if there is a change in control, he is entitled to certain severance benefits.
 Mr. Simard may voluntarily resign for any reason by providing us with three months prior notice.
 We may elect to waive all or a portion of such notice by paying to Mr. Simard his base salary that he would have earned if he had remained employed by us for the full duration of such notice period.
 If Mr. Simard terminates his employment within 12 months after a "change of control" for "good reason" or if he is terminated without cause, we will make a lump sum payment to him equal to twelve month of his base salary, plus other sum owed to him for arrears of salary, vacation pay and, if awarded, his performance bonus, subject to his prior resignation as a director.
-Additionally, if Mr. Simard terminates his employment within 12 months after a "change of control" or for good reason, all unvested stock options held by him will immediately vest on such termination and will survive and be exercisable by Mr. Simard, along with his vested options, in a
+Additionally, if Mr. Simard terminates his employment within 12 months after a change of control or for good reason, all unvested stock options held by him will immediately vest on such termination and will survive and be exercisable by Mr. Simard, along with his vested options, in accordance with the terms of the option agreements.
+To the extent permitted by applicable law, we will provide health, medical, dental and other insurance benefits to Mr. Simard for a period of one year after his termination date.

 Offer Letters with Other Named Executive Officers.
 There are no employment agreements for Dr. Shivaswamy or Ms. Han.
 We entered into an offer letter with Dr. Shivaswamy upon her hiring, which originally provided that she was paid an annual base salary of \$70,000 per year as well as granted stock options.
-Dr. Shivaswamy's current base salary is \$306,240 and from time to time she receives option grants as approved by the Board of Directors or Compensation Committee.
-We have a written employment arrangement with Ms. Han, pursuant to which she receives a current base salary of \$200,000 and from time to time she receives option grants as approved by the Board of Directors or Compensation Committee.
+Dr. Shivaswamy's current base salary is \$375,000 and from time to time she receives option grants as approved by the Board of Directors or Compensation Committee.
+We have a written employment arrangement with Ms. Han, pursuant to which she receives a current base salary of USD\$200,000 and CAD150,000 and from time to time she receives option grants as approved by the Board of Directors or Compensation Committee.